raspberrypilearning/serene-scene/en/step_4.md

 --- task ---

 You can now search for sounds.
-In this project we will use the rain sound, but you can choose anything you like.
+In this project, we will use the **Rain** sound, but you can choose anything you like.

 ![image showing search and selection of rain sound](images/rain.png)